 Because MongoDB Atlas is a cloud database, it can be used as a platform for new types of development and data management techniques:

-MongoDB Stitch is a serverless platform that enables developers to quickly build applications without having to set up server infrastructure.
+MongoDB Realm's application development services enable developers to quickly build applications without having to set up server infrastructure.

 As you move to larger clusters (M10 and above), you need features that make it easy to scale.
 MongoDB Atlas offers the following: